Open source search engine

 Conclusion

-Q: Is it difficult to set up and use an open-source search engine?
+How much does it cost to host an open-source search engine?

 Add great search to your website